 … The main market players with the qualifications for the import and export of gold shall assume the liability of balancing the supply and demand of material objects on the domestic gold market.
 Gold to be imported … shall be registered at a spot gold exchange [SGE] approved by the State Council where the first trade shall be completed.

-Next to standard gold there is non-standard gold, for example bullion bars weighing 1,040 gram, jewelry, coins, ore and doré.
-Non-standard gold is not required (and not allowed) to be sold through the SGE when imported into the Chinese domestic gold market.
-Only a very limited number of gold enterprises can apply for The License to import non-standard gold under general trade.
-Although, The Measures released in March 2015 by the PBOC loosened the requirements for enterprises.
+Next to standard gold there are non-standard gold (for example bullion bars weighing 200g 9999 fine and doré bars), gold products (jewelry, coins and ornaments) and ore.
+Non-standard gold, gold products and ore are not required (and not allowed) to be sold through the SGE when imported into the Chinese domestic gold market.
+Only a limited number of gold enterprises can apply for the License to import non-standard gold, gold products and ore under general trade.
+Although, the Measures released in March 2015 by the PBOC loosened the requirements for such enterprises.

-Example given of a gold enterprise that can import non-standard gold into the Chinese domestic gold market: On 26 May 2015 Zijin Mining Group bought a 50 % stake in Barrick Gold Corp’s Porgera mine in Papua New Guinea for $298 million.
-On 9 October 2015 China Gold Network wrote that Zijin Mining was one of the first mining companies to be granted the qualification by the PBOC to import gold under general trade, allowing Zijin to import doré from Papua New Guinea into the Chinese domestic gold market.
-Note, if the doré is imported and refined into standard gold, the bars are required to be sold through the SGE.
+Example given of a gold enterprise that can import non-standard gold into the Chinese domestic gold market: On 26 May 2015 Zijin Mining Group bought a 50 % stake11 in Barrick Gold Corp’s Porgera mine in Papua New Guinea for $298 million.
+On 9 October 2015 China Gold Network12wrote that Zijin Mining was one of the first mining companies to be granted the qualification by the PBOC to import gold under general trade, allowing Zijin to import doré from Papua New Guinea into the Chinese domestic gold market.
+From China Gold Network:

 On Sept 25, Zijin Mining was granted by the People’s Bank of China the permission to do gold import business [under general trade], which broke the common practice that in China only financial institutions do this business, and became the first case that a big domestic gold miner does gold import business [under general trade].